Western Carolina University

 ENGR 365 Global Engineering and Technology (P6 ULP)

-+ HIST 308 Explorations of Regional History: Japan (P3 ULP)
++ HIST 308 Explorations in Regional History (P3 ULP)

 6 Credits to Ensure Your Eligibility for Financial Aid (Including Pell Program and/or Loans)

 Led by Dr. Yanjun Yan and Dr. Gael Graham

 The entire class will travel together and share activities to achieve the student learning outcomes of both ENGR 365 and HIST 308.
 ENGR 365 is P6 Category World-Culture Upper-Level Perspective course, and HIST 308 is P3 Category History Upper-Level Perspective course.
 By registering 6 credits in summer 2024, you are eligible for financial aid, and get 6 credits towards your graduation (talk to Dr. Yan, Dr. Graham, and/or your program director for details).
 The students from various programs will gain rare opportunities to practice interdisciplinary collaborations.

 The two travel courses include destinations in Sofia, Plovdiv, Kazanluk, Veliko Tarnovo, Burgas, Sozopol, etc. across various parts of Bulgaria, and from metropolitan cities to historical towns.
 The class will visit companies, production plants, universities, museums, and cultural sites.

 The ENGR 365 course will encourage students to experience Bulgarian culture, including its unique industry such as rose oil production, within the global context.

 Join the travel course in SET at WCU